+Method Social Security - Contact Information

+CALL 1-800-772-1213

-Method Social Security- Contact Information CALL 1-800-772-1213 Calls to this number are free.
+Calls to this number are free.

 Available 8:00 am to 7:00 pm, Monday through Friday.

 You can use Social Security's automated telephone services to get recorded information and conduct some business 24 hours a day.

+TTY 1-800-325-0778

-TTY 1-800-325-0778 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.

 Calls to this number are free.

 Available 8:00 am to 7:00 pm, Monday through Friday.

 WEBSITE www.ssa.gov

-SECTION 6 Medicaid
+SECTION 6 MassHealth (Medicaid)

-Medicaid is a joint Federal and state government program that helps with medical costs for certain people with limited incomes and resources.
-Some people with Medicare are also eligible for Medicaid.
-The programs offered through Medicaid help people with Medicare pay their Medicare costs, such as their Medicare premiums.
-These Medicare Savings Programs include:
+MassHealth (Medicaid) is a joint Federal and state government program that helps with medical costs for certain people with limited incomes and resources.

+In addition, there are programs offered through MassHealth (Medicaid) that help people with Medicare pay their Medicare costs, such as their Medicare premiums.
+These "Medicare Savings Programs" help people with limited income and resources save money each year:

-- Qualified Medicare Beneficiary (QMB): Helps pay Medicare Part A and Part B premiums, and other cost sharing (like deductibles, coinsurance, and copayments).
-(Some people with QMB are also eligible for full Medicaid benefits (QMB+).) - Specified Low-Income Medicare Beneficiary (SLMB): Helps pay Part B premiums.
-(Some people with SLMB are also eligible for full Medicaid benefits (SLMB+).) - Qualifying Individual (QI): Helps pay Part B premiums. - Qualified Disabled & Working Individuals (QDWI): Helps pay Part A premiums.
+- Qualified Medicare Beneficiary (QMB): Helps pay Medicare Part A and Part B premiums, and other costs (like deductibles, coinsurance, and copayments).
+(Some people with QMB are also eligible for full MassHealth (Medicaid) benefits (QMB+).) - Specified Low-Income Medicare Beneficiary (SLMB): Helps pay Part B premiums.
+(Some people with SLMB are also eligible for full MassHealth (Medicaid) benefits (SLMB+).) - Qualified Individual (QI): Helps pay Part B premiums